Julius Achon: Achon Uganda Children's Fund

 Achon started providing for children orphaned by the civil war in Uganda in 2003 when he discovered 11 orphans sheltering under a bus.
 He took them to his parents' home near Lira, where his father agreed to let them stay, while Achon sent money back from Portugal, where he was living and training.
 It only required $100 per month to feed them all.

 In 2007, Achon met Jim Fee in Portland, Oregon; together they established the non-profit organization Achon Uganda Children's Fund, with Fee serving as an unpaid advisor.
 The purpose of the organization is to improve access to health care, clean water and education.
 Fee and Achon began fundraising to build a clinic in Awake to treat residents suffering from malaria and other illnesses.
 The Kristina Health Centre (KHC), named after his mother, opened in August 2012 and employs 12 staff.
 Fee died in 2013 from injuries suffered in a bicycle accident; today his wife Angela serves as AUCF's Executive Director, supported by an all-volunteer staff and board.

 As of August 2018, the clinic treats over 300 patients per month, treating for injuries and various illnesses.
 KHC also conducts community outreach, teaching local residents about hygiene and health.
 The organization also continues to provide for the remaining children who have not yet aged out of the orphanage's services.
 Additionally, "AUCF" has joined with Australian organization Love Mercy to support a microfinance program known as "Cents For Seeds".

 Parliament

-In February 2016, Achon was elected to the Ugandan Parliament, serving as Minister representing his home district of Otuke County.
+Achon was elected to the Ugandan Parliament, representing Otuke County in the 2016 Ugandan general election.
+He was reelected in the 2021 Ugandan general election.